Asola Bhatti Wildlife Sanctuary: Protected status

 Legal protected Status of southern ridge was uncertain till 1986 when community lands of the villages of Asola, Shapur and Maidangari (4707 acre) were notified during 1986 and the lands of Bhati (2167 acre) were notified in 1991 as a sanctuary.

 In 2011, Supreme Court of India has mandated that all states must define an Eco-Sensitive Zone (ESZ) around the forests to limit the adverse aspects of human impact on the environment.
 In 2017, Government of Delhi had notified 15.55 km2 SEZ.
 A January 2019 plan by Government of Haryana envisages notification of 12.17 km2 (1,217 ha) area as SEZ, of which 11.82 km2 falls in Faridabad (100m to 1000m zone covering Anangpur, Mangar bani, Badhkhal, Pali, Mewal, Ankhir and Mohtabad) and 0.35 km2 in Gurugram (100m zone covering Bandhwari, Gwal Pahari and Balola).
 The limits of ESZ on Haryana side end along the northern side of MDR137 Gurugram-Faridabad State Highway.
 The southern side of this highway already has 12.33 km2 of protected forests (6.825 sgkm in Faridabad and 5.51 km2 in Gurugram) which are not included in this ESZ.
 The limit of ESZ is only 100 m in certain places to exclude highly urbanised areas, such as from Surajpur to Badkhal and also around Amanpur.

 Earlier this area had a history of illegal mining for red badarpur sand and stone which were in hot demand for building activity and construction.
 Thus the area came to be known as Bhati mines.
-Several large open and deep pits across sanctuary, are the abandoned mine pits, have now turn into lakes.
+Several large open and deep pits across sanctuary, are the abandoned mine pits, have now turned into lakes.